-tion of graphic information offered no improvement on the video of the teacher explaining and demonstrating.
+Still exploring the idea of adding graphics, we thought of depicting the different time scales by having watches running with different hands; but this addition of graphic information offered no improvement on the video of the teacher explaining and demonstrating.
 So in the end we decided to simply leave the teaching alone - as closely as possible representing a live teaching situation.
 The lessons, even on the video, are highly multi-dimensionally expressive as well as clear and precise.
 The dancers use the movement of the body to establish time and with expressive gestures establish the space - the stage in front of the eyes of the audience - through a joyful mix of talking, moving and singing.
 In Improvisation Technologies we used graphics on top of video lectures as a tool to follow the construction of an increasingly complex mental architecture through dance.
 Nagarika has no such specific development pathway; it is more a collection of stations along a journey in space-time.

-Double Skin/Double Mind: a workshop installation of depicting the different time scales by having watches running with different hands; but this addias theatre
+Double Skin/Double Mind: a workshop installation as theatre